TrisalaThapa7/TrisalaThapa7/README.md

 ### Hi, I am Trisala Thapa
+## A passionate DevOps Engineer enrolled in DevOps for Cloud Computing, and
-## A DevOps student, and Cloud Engineer Intern
+## Cloud Engineer Intern @Vosyn INC.

+🌱 I’m currently learning Terraform, Kubernetes, MongoDB.
 📫 How to reach me: www.linkedin.com/in/trisala-thapa02
+💬 Ask me about AWS services (EC2, Lambda, EKS, ECS, Fargate, ECR, S3, Cloudwatch, SQS/SNS), Docker, SQL.

 <!--
 **TrisalaThapa7/TrisalaThapa7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.